MiloDC/PackUp/README.md

 Empty or null password strings are interpreted to mean no password protection.
 Passing a value of `NoCompression` currently yields undefined behavior, and is therefore discouraged.

 `targetPath` is a full path that informs PackUp where to write the generated archive file, minus the file extension (which will be determined by PackUp).

+`targetRoot` is the name of the root directory in the archive file.
+If this value is null, empty, or whitespace, then the root directory name will be the filename component of `targetPath`.

 `files` is a tuple of regular expressions corresponding to whitelist, blacklist, and include items, respectively.
 Matches are sought on all files underneath `rootDir`; if a file matches a regular expression on the whitelist, or if it matches a regular expression on the include list without also matching anything on the blacklist, then it will be added to the packed output.